-UPDATED 4/7/2021 — The COVID-19 novel coronavirus that began in Asia has spread to America, and has been declared a global pandemic by the World Health Organization (WHO).
+UPDATED 5/7/2021 — The COVID-19 novel coronavirus that began in Asia has spread to America, and has been declared a global pandemic by the World Health Organization (WHO).
 Obviously, there are more critical public health concerns right now than theme parks.
-However, for the millions of guests who were planning on visiting attractions this season, not to mention the employees who depend on the travel industry for an income, the virus’s impact on the theme parks is important.
+However, for the millions of guests planning on visiting attractions this season, not to mention the employees who depend on the travel industry for an income, the virus’s impact on the theme parks is important.
 Therefore, The Unofficial Guides will maintain this round-up on information about park closures, reopenings, and other effects of COVID-19 until the crisis has passed.
-LAST UPDATED 4/7/2021.
+LAST UPDATED 5/7/2021.

 Walt Disney World

 Walt Disney World theme parks were CLOSED UNTIL JULY 11, when Magic Kingdom and Animal Kingdom REOPENED following passholder previews on July 9-10; Hollywood Studios and Epcot REOPENED JULY 15.
 Disney’s Blizzard Beach water park reopened on March 7, 2021; Typhoon Lagoon remains closed.
 New Walt Disney World hotel reservations and ticket sales are currently available, and advance date-specific reservations are required to visit the theme parks.